It is important to review your life insurance from time to time and particularly if you experience a change in your financial or personal life.

 Changing your life insurance policy doesn't have to be difficult but there are mistakes to be avoided.
 It can be easy to overlook something when you find a cheaper price or what looks like a better cover.
 The devil is in the detail which should be checked and double-checked.

 Firstly, do not cancel your existing life insurance policy until you have applied for the new life insurance, received your terms and conditions of acceptance and compared these with your existing life insurance policy.
-Take the time to make sure that all your information is correct and the terms and conditions reflect what you expect.
+Take the time to make sure that all your information is correct and that the terms and conditions reflect what you expect.

 Secondly, check the date that you pay your premiums for your existing life insurance as most life insurance policies are paid for in advance meaning that you will usually be insured for a month from the last collected payment date.
 If you start your new life insurance policy whilst the old one is still covering you, you'll be paying for two lots of cover in one month.
 If you would prefer to avoid the overlap, you can provide a delayed start date for your new policy so that it picks up where the old one stops.